SSR framework for Svelte 5 + Bun with islands-based selective hydration

 metrics.timing('http.request', duration, { status });

-Every HTTP request gets a stable requestId carried on request, error, action:invoke, and action:complete.
-Use it to stitch together a full picture (e.g. trace a 500: error payload + the matching request payload).
-The same id is exposed on the request context:
+Every HTTP request carries a stable requestId on request, error, action:invoke, and action:complete.
+Use it to stitch a 500 trace together (the error payload + the matching request payload).
+The same id is on the request context:

 import { getRequestContext } from 'mochi-framework';